 The balance of current liabilities consists of accounts payable and accrued expenses incurred in the normal course of operations.
+Accrued expenses decreased 55.4% in 2019, largely due to the payment of a single expense arising from the Association's participation in the National Organization of Life and Health Guaranty Associations.

-Net position: The net position of the Association is separated into two categories: Invested in Capital Assets and Unrestricted, as detailed in Note 10 to the Financial Statements.
-The unrestricted category is further allocated into the net position for: Association's continuing administrative expenses and insolvent companies.
+Net position: The net position of the Association is separated into two categories: Net Investment in Capital Assets and Unrestricted, as detailed in Note 10 to the Financial Statements.
 Excess insolvent company specific net assets may be refunded to member insurers or a reasonable amount may be retained to provide funds for the continuing expenses of the Association.